lunics/ansible_role_shell/README.md

 *Work in progress.*

-Configure Bash, Zsh, exports, aliases.
+Configure bash, zsh, exports, aliases.

 Only tested on Archlinux.